GH-PL/ghid/README.md

-# Ghid — Golang Hash Identifier
+# Ghid — Golang Hash IDentifier

 **Ghid** is a lightweight CLI tool for identifying the type of a given hash string using Go.